FeiLiu36/LLM4Opt/README.md

-# LLM4AD
+# LLM4AlgorithmDesign
-## Collection on Algorithm Design with Large Language Models
+## Collection on Algorithm Design with Large Language Models.
+"Formerly known as LLM4Opt"

 🔥 Applying Large language models (**LLMs**) for algorithm design (**AD**) is an emerging research area.
 This is a collection of references and papers of **LLM4AD** (with focus on optimization algorithms, original name LLM4Opt).
 The Papers are sorted by time (first publicly available).